Couverture de At the Strangers' Gate

 Essayez pour 0,99 €/mois Essayer pour 0,00 €

 3 mois pour 0,99 €/mois, puis 9,95 €/mois.
 Possibilité de résilier chaque mois.
-Offre valable jusqu'au 12 décembre 2025 à 23 h 59.
+Offre valable jusqu'au 29 janvier 2026 à 23 h 59.

 9,95 € par mois après 30 jours.
 Résiliez à tout moment.

-Acheter pour 27,73 €
+Acheter pour 16,34 €

-Acheter pour 27,73 €
+Acheter pour 16,34 €

 À propos de ce contenu audio

-From New York Times best-selling author of Paris to the Moon and beloved New Yorker writer, a memoir that captures the romance of New York City in the 1980s.
+From The New York Times best-selling author of Paris to the Moon and beloved New Yorker writer, a memoir that captures the romance of New York City in the 1980s.

 When Adam Gopnik and his soon-to-be-wife, Martha, left the comforts of home in Montreal for New York, the city then, much like today, was a pilgrimage site for the young, the arty, and the ambitious.
 But it was also becoming a city of greed, where both life's consolations and its necessities were increasingly going to the highest bidder.
-At the Strangers' Gate builds a portrait of this particular moment in New York through the story of this couple's journey - from their excited arrival as aspiring artists to their eventual growth into a New York family.
+At the Strangers' Gate builds a portrait of this particular moment in New York through the story of this couple's journey--from their excited arrival as aspiring artists to their eventual growth into a New York family.
 Gopnik transports us to his tiny basement room on the Upper East Side, and later to SoHo, where he captures a unicorn: an affordable New York loft.
 He takes us through his professional meanderings, from graduate student-cum-library-clerk to the corridors of Condé Nast and the galleries of MoMA.
 Between tender and humorous reminiscences, including affectionate portraits of Richard Avedon, Robert Hughes, and Jeff Koons, among many others, Gopnik discusses the ethics of ambition, the economy of creative capital, and the peculiar anthropology of art and aspiration in New York, then and now.

-Amériques Divertissement et célébrités États-Unis
+Amériques Artistes, architectes et photographes Arts et littérature Divertissement et célébrités États-Unis

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.